 BMW says that the X3 28i accelerates to 60 mph in 6.5 seconds, but even that feels a bit conservative; it's the most fleet-footed of the new-generation turbo fours, and foot to the floor, it moves, with no hesitation.
 With direct injection, Double-Vanos variable camshaft timing and Valvetronic variable valve timing, and twin-scroll turbocharging, the BMW four spools up very quick, with peak torque reached at a diesel-like 1,250 rpm (all the way up to 4,800 rpm).

-Factor in the quick, ratcheting-yet-isolated shifts of the eight-speed automatic transmission here, and the character of the powertrain is muted and smooth yet precise and responsive.
-And with a Driving Dynamics Control system, you can select between several 'attitudes,' like Eco Pro, to best fit your priorities.
+Factor in the ratchet-smooth shifts of the 8-speed automatic here, and the powertrain's character comes across as muted and smooth but responsive.
+Driving Dynamics Control can change all that, as drivers select from among its modes, from Eco Pro to Sport+.

 The X3's user-configurable suspension and steering are executed better than those in some other BMW vehicles.
 The basic suspension is still classic BMW, with MacPherson struts and a multi-link rear.
 The electronic shocks grafted on can be adapted to the driver's tastes with a Driving Dynamics Control switch located near the gearshift lever.
 Normal, Sport and Sport Plus modes are offered, and they adjust not only the dampers, but the throttle, transmission and steering feel according to the selected mode.
-It's a BMW--so it's not a shock that it feels best in Sport mode, where the electronics set up swifter steering responses and tauter ride feel.
-The steering feel could use more fiddling, as it builds up cornering feel even during lower-speed turns and lane changes but doesn't unwind with much feel or linearity.
+It's a BMW--so it's not a shock that it feels sharpest in Sport mode, where the electronics set up swifter steering responses and tauter ride feel.
+The steering needs another round of fiddling, as it builds up cornering feel even during lower-speed turns and lane changes but doesn't unwind with much feel or linearity.